sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/Support-for-Nextcloud-and-ownCloud-10/_index.md

 ---
-title: 'Support for Nextcloud and ownCloud 10 - TO BE MERGED WITH IOP SETUP'
+title: 'Support for Nextcloud and ownCloud 10'
 linkTitle: 'Support for Nextcloud and ownCloud 10'
 weight: 430
 description: >